flavianmissi/openshift-enhancements/enhancements/machine-config/certificate-authorities-for-image-registries.md

 and new ones should be added.
 Nodes nor applications shouldn't be restarted to apply changes.

-There are also consumers that don't have access to the host file system: cluster-openshift-apiserver-operator needs a merged config map with all certificate authorities for image registries, so that openshift-apiserver can access registries.

-For them, the mechanism should create a merged config map in `openshift-config-managed`.
+Consumers without access to the host filesystem should merge the registry configmap with the additionalTrustedCA.

 ### API Extensions